 I wanted people to feel the sounds, embracing them and moving around them as if they were living entities.
 What I called ‘sonic events.’
 To walk in the room and hear the sound moving across your body from different parts of the room — it really couldn't have been done the way I really envisioned it without the Dolby Atmos.

-Nicole Miller, Composer
+Nicole Mitchell, Composer

 Explore the Oakland Museum of California